Home » Food and Drinks » Watermelon Cucumber Salad Recipe

 Watermelon cucumber salad with crumbled feta cheese and chopped basil

-Another salad we enjoy is this bacon lettuce and tomato salad—a throw back to the BLT sandwich.
+Another salad we enjoy bringing to potlucks is this bacon lettuce and tomato salad—a throw back to the BLT sandwich.
 This one is my husband’s current favorite.

 No picnic or potluck is complete without this delicious potato salad like my mother used to make.